Related

 2026 Medicare Changes Every Caregiver Needs to Understand Before Open Enrollment

-Medicare's annual changes don't arrive with sirens.
-They arrive in a 40-page booklet called "Medicare & You" that lands in your parent's mailbox in September, sits on the counter for three weeks, and eventually gets recycled with the grocery circulars.
-Inside that booklet, for 2026, are dollar-figure shifts that will cost some families thousands more and save others thousands less.
-Here's what actually matters, translated into the numbers your family needs.
+Medicare's annual changes do not arrive with sirens.
+They arrive in a 40-page booklet called "Medicare & You" that lands in a parent's mailbox in September, sits on the counter for three weeks, and eventually gets recycled with the grocery circulars.
+Inside that booklet, for 2026, are dollar-figure shifts that will cost some families thousands more and save others thousands.
+Here is what actually matters, translated into the numbers a family needs.

 Part B Premiums Crossed $200 for the First Time

-The standard monthly premium for Medicare Part B (outpatient care, doctor visits, lab work, durable medical equipment) is now $202.90 per month.
-That's up from $185 in 2025.
-For most beneficiaries, this gets deducted automatically from their Social Security check.
-Your parent may not even notice the increase unless you look at the monthly benefit statement.
+The standard monthly premium for Medicare Part B (outpatient care, doctor visits, lab work, durable medical equipment) is now $202.90 per month.1 That is up from $185 in 2025.
+For most beneficiaries, this gets deducted automatically from a Social Security check, easy to miss without looking at the monthly benefit statement.

-What to do: Check your parent's 2024 tax return.
-If their income was artificially high that year (due to a one-time event like selling a house or taking a required minimum distribution from a retirement account), they can file a Medicare Income-Related Monthly Adjustment Amount (IRMAA) appeal using Form SSA-44 to request a lower premium based on current income.
-It's free, takes about 30 minutes, and can save hundreds per month.
-Worth knowing about.
+What to do: Check a parent's 2024 tax return.
+If their income was artificially high that year, due to a one-time event like selling a house or taking a required minimum distribution from a retirement account, they can file a Medicare Income-Related Monthly Adjustment Amount (IRMAA) appeal using Form SSA-44 to request a lower premium based on current income.5 It is free, takes about 30 minutes, and can save hundreds per month.

 The New Part D Out-of-Pocket Cap: $2,100 Per Year